10 min read read

 Sublime Text Linux

-Sublime Text is available on Linux and performs exactly as well there as it does on Mac or Windows.
-It launches fast, opens large files without issue, and the multi-cursor editing is as useful for JSON as it is for any other format.
+Sublime Text is available on Linux and performs as well as it does on Mac or Windows.
+It launches fast, opens large files without issue, and multi-cursor editing is as useful for JSON as it is for any other format.

-Install it on Ubuntu or Debian with the official apt repository, or use the provided .tar.bz2 package for other distributions.
-JSON syntax highlighting is built in.
-For formatting and validation, install the Pretty JSON package through Package Control: Cmd + Shift + P → "Install Package" → "Pretty JSON."
-Once installed, Ctrl + Shift + J on Linux (check keybindings as they can vary) pretty-prints your JSON in place.
+JSON support: Syntax highlighting is built in.
+For formatting and validation, install the Pretty JSON package through Package Control (open the command palette with Ctrl + Shift + P, choose "Install Package", then search for "Pretty JSON").
+Once installed, Ctrl + Alt + J pretty-prints JSON in place.

-Sublime's Goto Anything feature (Ctrl + P) and project-wide search make it particularly useful when you're dealing with multiple JSON config files across a project and need to move between them quickly.
+Navigation: Sublime's Goto Anything (Ctrl + P) and project-wide search are especially useful when working across many JSON config files and jumping quickly between related settings.

-The main gap, same as on other platforms, is no visual tree view.
+The main gap: no visual tree view.
 Sublime is a text editor through and through.
 But for raw speed and editing efficiency on Linux, it's hard to match.

 Download: Download Sublime Text for Linux (Free version available, paid license optional)